 The amount of the charitable contribution deduction can be significant.
 This benefit has been part of tax planning and strategies.
 This includes the contribution of buildings and houses that would have otherwise been demolished to fire departments who later burn the structures down in training exercises, conservation easements and facade easements where a real estate owner contributes land to a nature preserve or historical society so that the property will not be developed, and charitable remainder trusts that accept and sell appreciated property in exchange for a return of investment made back to the donor in series of payments over time.

 The charitable deduction is often disputed by the IRS even absent this type of tax planning.
-Most of these more routine disputes involve questions about whether the taxpayer substantiated their charitable deductions.
+Most of these more routine disputes involve questions about whether the taxpayer substantiated their charitable deductions (others involve foot faults in reporting charitable donations).
 The recent Harrison v.
 Commissioner, T.C.
 Summary Opinion 2022-6, case provides an example and an opportunity to consider the substantiation rules.

 Facts & Procedural History